akuhara/Syn_seis/README.md

 * Lines 4...: [Vp (km/s)] [Vs (km/s)] [density (g/cm^3)] [thickness (km)]

 ### Note:
-* For ocean layer set Vs < 0 of the topmost layer.
-In this case, the reciver is assumed to be placed on the seafloor (i.e., layer 1-2 boundary).
+* For ocean setting, set Vs < 0 for the topmost layer.
+In this case, the receiver is assumed to be placed on the seafloor (i.e., layer 1-2 boundary).
 * Thickness of the bottom layer is just ignored.
-* Output is SAC format.
-The t=0 corresponds to the timing when incidence wave passes through the deepest layer interface (i.e., top of the half-space).
+* Output is SAC format. t=0 corresponds to the timing when incidence wave passes through the deepest layer interface (i.e., top of the half-space).